 Improving overall fitness

 Exercise is oftentimes an integral part of a child's overall treatment plan for pediatric arthritis or other rheumatic diseases.
-In addition, exercise may help with increasing your child's sense of well-being.
-There are three main types of exercises that may be beneficial for children with rheumatic diseases:
+Exercise may also help with increasing your child's sense of well-being.
+There are 3 main types of exercises that may help children with rheumatic diseases:

 Range-of-motion.
 Range-of-motion exercises focus on moving the joints in certain directions to improve flexibility and reduce stiffness.

 Strengthening.
 Strengthening exercises help increase or maintain muscle strength around the joints, keeping joints more stable.
 Two common strengthening exercises include isometric (tightening muscles without using joints) and isotonic (strengthening muscles by using the joints).